Billaferd/QuantumNexus/Card Creation Guidelines.md

 ### CP Assignment

-Ensure that the CP (Command Points) cost is defined.
-Each Domain Point adds 2 to 5 CP; higher numbers should be used to balance the rule box effects.
-Attack and Defense values add approximately 1 CP for every two points, using the ceiling function for calculation.
+When creating cards for Quantum Nexus, it's crucial to consider the allocation of Domain Points and how they affect the CP (Command Points) assignment.
+Domain Points represent the card's proficiency in different domains, and they directly impact the CP cost of the card.
+Here's how to ensure Domain Points are properly integrated into the CP assignment:

+1. Allocate Domain Points: Begin by determining how many Domain Points to allocate to each domain: Technology, Magic, Psionics, and Divinity.
+These points reflect the card's thematic and mechanical qualities.
+Keep in mind that each domain point contributes to the CP cost.

+2. Determine CP Contribution: Understand that each Domain Point allocated to a card adds to its CP cost.
+The specific CP contribution for each Domain Point can vary but typically falls within the range of 2 to 5 CP.
+This contribution reflects the card's specialization in a particular domain.

+3. Consider Card Attributes: As you define the card's attributes, such as Attack and Defense values, rule box effects, and abilities, keep in mind that these attributes may influence the CP assignment.
+For example, Attack and Defense values contribute approximately 1 CP for every two points, rounded up.

+4. Maintain Balance: Use CP assignment as a balancing mechanism.
+Cards with more potent rule box effects or higher Attack/Defense values should have a higher CP cost to ensure fair gameplay.

 ### Rank